carlogilmar/the-rabbit-notes/beam/amstrong_thesis.md

-## Making reliable distributed systems in the presence of software errors
+# Making reliable distributed systems in the presence of software errors

 *Joe Armstrong Thesis, 2003.*

 **How can we program systems which behave in a reasonable manner in the presence of software errors?**

+## Chapter 1: Introduction to Erlang Development

 - Erlang belongs to the family of pure message passing languages—it is a concurrent process-based language having strong isolation between concurrent processes.
 - The work reported here was performed in the period 1981-2003.
 During this time the Erlang programming language and OTP was developed by the author and his colleagues.